BYLAWS of the POLISH GENEALOGICAL SOCIETY of AMERICA, INC.

 Section 2 The Conference Committee (Standing) will direct all aspects of the Conference.

-And sending renewal notices to members.
-8 Section 7 The Publications Committee (Standing) shall oversee the preparation and publishing of a journal and other publications.
+Section 7 The Publications Committee (Standing) shall oversee the preparation and publishing of a journal and other publication.
 Periodical editors shall be members of the Publications Committee.

 Section 8 The Volunteer Committee (Standing) shall identify volunteer needs and recruit volunteers to fill positions.
 The Committee is responsible for monitoring volunteers, volunteer program evaluation and volunteer recognition.
 The Chair shall be known as the Volunteer Coordinator.

-Section 1 The SOCIETY shall meet quarterly and may have additional administrative Board meetings as needed.
-The quarterly meetings will consist of a Board of Directors Meeting followed by
+Section 1 The Board shall meet quarterly and may have additional administrative Board meetings as needed.
+The SOCIETY shall have quarterly general meetings.

 b.
 General members may attend Board meetings as observers, but may not speak without permission from the President/Presiding Officer.